Compositional Generalisation with Structured Reordering and Fertility Layers: Data, grammars, pre- and post-processing

 We found that a naive length split led to having very few examples in the training set that used a date since both the month and the day count as one conjunct each.
 Therefore, we created 33 templates with three conjuncts based on existing ATIS examples (with four or more conjuncts) that contain dates and add 8 instances of each template with randomly chosen dates to the training set.
 In addition, we removed any exact duplicate samples from the data.

 Similarly to Geoquery, we remove those parentheses that can be deterministically recovered in post-processing.
 However, in contrast to Geoquery the parentheses for \texttt{or} and \texttt{intersection} need to be kept because the arities of those operators are not fixed.
+We run all our experiments on this representation of ATIS.